MuddsiSyed/Active-Directory-Project/README.md

    </br></br>
    - <b>Successful VS Failed Logins:</b>
    ![image](https://github.com/user-attachments/assets/76da4aee-e6f1-40c3-8fe8-377864b0d6d6)</br>
-   REF 40 - This visualization provides a quick, high-level overview of the proportion of failed versus successful login attempts over a specific time period, typically the past 24 hours.</br>
+   REF 40 - This visualization provides a quick, high-level overview of the proportion of failed versus successful login attempts over a specific time period - the past 24 hours.</br>
     <b> Key Points to Consider: </b></br>
       - <b> Purpose: </b>The pie chart helps easily compare the relative number of successful logins against failed logins in a given time frame.
 This is crucial for identifying whether login attempts are mostly legitimate or if there’s a significant amount of failed logins that might indicate a security issue.
       - <b> Segments: </b></br>